 Band-in-a-Box®, Band-in-a-Box for Bozos®, CloudTracks®, GuitarStar®, JazzU®, PG Music®, PowerTracks Pro®, RealBand®, RealDrums®, RealStyles®, and RealTracks® are either the trademarks or registered trademarks of PG Music Inc. in the United States, Canada, and other countries.
 Microsoft® and Windows® are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 Apple®, the Apple logo, iPadTM, iPhone®, iPod touch®, Leopard®, Macintosh®, Mac®, Panther®, Power Mac®, QuickTime®, Snow Leopard®, Tiger®, and TrueType® are trademarks of Apple Computer, Inc., registered in the U.S. and other countries.
 IBM® is the registered trademark of International Business Machines Corporation.
 Roland® and "Roland" Logo, DIROL® and "EDIROL" Logo, GS® and "GS" Logo, are registered trademarks and "MIDI2" Logo, EDIROL Virtual Sound Canvas Multi Pack, VSC-MP1TM are trademarks of Roland Corporation.
 Steinberg and ASIO are trademarks of Steinberg Media Technologies AG.
 VST is a registered trademark of Steinberg Media Technologies AG.
-Amplitube® and SampleTank® are registered trademarks of IK Multimedia Production srl.
-Fretlight® is a registered trademark of Optek Music Systems, Inc. Other brands and their products are trademarks or registered trademarks of their respective holders and should be noted as such.
+Amplitube® and SampleTank® are registered trademarks or registered trademarks of their respective holders and should be noted as such.